1928 Cardiganshire County Council election: Election of Aldermen

 Eight aldermen were elected, including the long-serving member, C.M.
 Williams, who had not faced the electorate for many years and two other retiring aldermen, Josiah T. Jones and Richard Evans who had last fought an election six years previously.
-Four new aldermen elected at the recent election were elevated while Dr John James had filled a vacnany following the death of J.T.
+Four new aldermen elected at the recent election were elevated while Dr John James had filled a vacancy following the death of J.T.
 Morgan some years previously.
 The only retiring alderman who had sought election (Meredith Gwarnant Williams) was not among those appointed for the next six years.